International Drive, a Resort Area in Its Own Right

 "If you don't build something like this where people go holy cow, you're out of business before you start," said WonderWorks founder and well-known attorney John Morgan.

 If you're more into perusing historic artifacts, the Titanic Experience brings memories of the famed ship's unfortunate fate to surface, while Ripley's Believe It Or Not presents exhibits that make the unbelievable real.

-ICON Orlando 360, with the ICON Orlando wheel at its center, is one of the newest attractions on the row and the reason why the resort area is on its way to becoming a destination independent of the Orlando’s major parks.
+ICON Park, with The Wheel at its center, is one of the newest attractions on the row and the reason why the resort area is a destination independent of the Orlando’s major parks.

-The project features 10 full-service restaurants, five quick-service restaurants, nighttime entertainment and four attractions to complement the wheel: Madame Tussaud’s Wax Museum, Sea Life Aquarium, Skeletons Animals Unveiled and Arcade City.
+The project features full-service restaurants, quick-service restaurants, nighttime entertainment and four attractions to complement the wheel: Madame Tussaud’s Wax Museum, Sea Life Aquarium, Skeletons Animals Unveiled and Arcade City.

 The wax museum offers guests a chance to witness jaw-dropping wax replicas of celebrities, including NFL Hall of Fame quarterback Dan Marino, actor George Clooney and singers Beyoncé and Rihanna.

 Sea Life offers views of more than 5,000 underwater creatures, including face-to-face encounters with sharks in an underwater tunnel.